bd-j/forcepho/docs/configuration.md

   F160W: -0.0463
 ```

-The value of `tweak_background` specifies the dictionary to use for background level tweaks.
+The value of `tweak_background` specifies the name of the dictionary in the
-Leave it empty if you don't want to do any background tweaks.
+configuration file to use for background level tweaks.
+Leave it empty if you
+don't want to do any background tweaks.